elbywan/wretch/README.md

     ---------------------------------
   */
  .[catcher(s)]()
-    // (Optional)
-    // You can chain error handlers here
+  // Optional - You can chain error handlers here .[response type]()
- .[response type]()
-    // [Required, ends the response chain]
-    // Specify the data type you need, which will be parsed and handed to you /*
+  // Required - Specify the data type you need, which will be parsed and handed to you
+  // Ends the response chain.
+  /*
     From this point on, wretch returns a standard Promise so you can continue chaining actions afterwards.
   */